MOLOKAI SWIM

 Q. How does the swimmers crew get on the escort boat on Molokai?

-A. All the swimmers crew must swim out to the escort boat, usually 100-200 yards offshore.
+A. All the swimmers crew must swim out to the escort boat, usually 100-300 yards offshore.

 Q. What is the best Tide to make the swim?

-Q. What about currents?
+Q. What about currents and navigation?

-A. Currents in the Ka'iwi channel are very tricky and virtually impossible to predict.
-The Escort Boat navigates using a rhumb line course.
-The kayak follows the boat.
+A. Currents in the Ka'iwi channel are very tricky to maneuver and impossible to predict.
+The Escort Boat navigates using a Garmin 7212 Instrument and follows a direct rhumb line course.
+The kayak always follows the boat.
 The swimmer MUST follow the kayak.
-Using my instruments I can tell when a current is present and let the swimmer know what the current condition is in real time.
-The swimmer must fight the current to stay on the rhumb line.
-Swims become much more challenging if the swimmer strays more than 2-3km from the rhumb line.
+Using my Garmin, I can measure speed and direction of the current and let the swimmer know what is happening in real time.
+We will only know a current exists and what its effects are when we encounter it in real time.

 Q. What about protection from sharks?